 - You should always keep the medication in its original packaging and dispensing label intact.

-- The injectable products that contain human or animal material are restricted.
+- Injectable products that contain human or animal material are restricted.

 - Medications that belong to the Schedule IV and Schedule VIII categories under the Poisons Standard must possess a valid prescription from an Australian-registered doctor.